Youth unemployment: Kenya

 Kenya, which one of the quickest growing economies in Sub-Saharan Africa, averaging GDP growth of 5.7% in 2019, has one of the highest youth unemployment rates in East Africa and data from the country's recent census indicates a worsening unemployment for youth aged between 18–34 years.
-According to the 2019 census, more than a third of Kenya's youth eligible for work have no jobs.
+According to the 2019 census, more than a third of Kenya's youths eligible for work have no jobs.
 A total of 5,341,182 (38.9%) of the 13,777,600 young Kenyans are jobless.
 The conventional population of youth aged 18 to 34 is 13.7 million, out of which 61% are working while 1.6 million are seeking work or indicated that there was no work available.

 Kenya's young people are considered to be a key resource in the economic transformation of the country.
 With at least 20% of the country's population between the age of 15 to 24, the East African nation has been touted as one of the countries that can reap a demographic dividend by providing the appropriate education and jobs to its growing youth population.
 Demographic Divided refers to the economic gain a country can attain when it has a bigger working age population more than a non-working one contributing to the economy.

 The Kenyan government continues to make some strides in trying to tackle the high youth unemployment by coming up with various programs under affirmative action.
 This include the National Youth Service, The National Youth Enterprise Development Fund, The Women Enterprise Fund, Kazi Mtaani and Ajira Digital, which is empowering youth with digital skills to enable them tap in the digital economy.
 According to a 2021 report by the ministry of ICT, Innovations and Youth Affairs, 5 per cent of Kenyans (1.3 million) were as at June 2021 working online through the Ajira Digital Program.

 The Kenya Youth Development Policy 2019, which was launched on 12 August 2020 during the national celebrations of International Youth Day, recognizes the creativity, innovativeness, and productivity presented by youth and their potential to become transformative leaders as key strengths, and promises to harness these strengths for the realization of the demographic dividend.
 The policy provides a framework to address some of the challenges faced by youth in Kenya, including lack of decent jobs.